-This page contains excerpts from interviews Paula has done regarding her adoption experience and writing process.
-You’ll find more info about both topics on the FAQ page, and further insights on Paula’s journey from aspiring author to bona fide authorpreneur on the Publishing page.
+This page contains excerpts from interviews I have done regarding my adoption experience and writing process.
+You’ll find more info about both topics on the FAQ page.

 Kelly Jade Stock: How difficult was it to contact your birth mother… both emotionally and in the literal sense?
 Paula Gruben: Growing up I always felt a spiritual connection to my birth mother.
 (Incidentally, this is how the title for my book came about – for me, my belly button was my last point of contact with her, and the word Umbilicus just fitted the ‘tie that binds’ thread of my story so perfectly.)
 So when, after 21 agonisingly long years, I was finally allowed to trace and make contact with her, it was an incredibly emotionally charged experience.
 Exhilarating and exhausting.
 A real roller-coaster ride.
 Logistically, it was a surprisingly easy process.
 After a bit of detective work with the help of my then-boyfriend’s mom (she went on to become my mother-in-law a decade later, and sadly passed away suddenly last year), we managed to first locate my birth father, who put me in touch with my birth mother.
 Less than 24 hours later I met her face-to-face.
 After so many years of being kept apart, all it took was a couple of phonecalls for us to be reunited!